-Good landlords always sort problems out quickly once they start to have problems with their tenants.
-They know that it is best to not have any full on conflict with a tenant as frequently you can clear up an issue without a drawn-out and costly court hearing by talking the problem over with them.
+Good landlords always sort problems out quickly once they start to have issues with their tenants.
+They know that it is best to not have any full on conflict with a tenant as frequently, you can clear up an issue without a drawn-out and costly court hearing by talking the problem over with them.

 In Section 8 of the 1988 Housing Act, seventeen grounds are stipulated which landlords can use to obtain repossession.
 The landlord is expected to state in tenant eviction forms which ground they intend to use and also to provide evidence to support the citing of the applicable ground.

 A landlord must ensure that they are clear about which part of a tenancy agreement has been breached or which one of the other 17 grounds for eviction is applicable.
 These grounds may be not paying rent, damaging property, or there are too many residents in the property.
 Grounds one through eight are mandatory grounds; meaning a court must award a landlord possession as requested providing these grounds are established; on the other hand grounds nine through seventeen are down to the court's discretion and may not always be granted.